earlisreal/eHelper-Chrome-Extension/README.md

 # eHelper

-Parse programming contest sample test cases directly to vim.
+Parse programming contest sample test cases for seamless integration to IDE or Text editors.

-This extension is designed to work with (eHelper.vim)[https://github.com/earlisreal/ehelper] that will feed the parsed test cases when you run your code for easy testing.
+This extension is currently designed to work with [eHelper.vim](https://github.com/earlisreal/ehelper) that will feed the parsed test cases when you run your code for easy testing.

 ## Install